Jonathan Foster Murder: Where is Mona Nelson Now?

 Image Credit: Jonathan Foster’s Family/CBS News

 However, Jonathan returned to Texas in November 2009 to live with his grandmother, against Glenn’s wishes.
-Soon, the kid insisted upon living with his mother.
-At the time of the incident, Jonathan and his mother were temporarily living in the apartment of Sharon Ennamorato, who was a friend of Angela.
+Soon, the kid insisted on living with his mother.
+At the time of the incident, Jonathan and his mother were temporarily living in the apartment of Sharon Ennamorato, who was Angela’s friend.
 Neighbors described the kid as a fun and outgoing child who had just joined the Durham Elementary School.
 On the afternoon of December 24, 2010, Jonathan was alone in the apartment with specific instructions from her mother not to allow anyone in during her absence.

 Who Killed Jonathan Foster?